Tina Welch MBACP

 25 Gandy Street

 Hello and a very warm welcome, I hope this page will inform you a little about me & what I am able to offer you as your counsellor.
-I am more then willing to have a chat about any aspects of counselling or concerns you may have without any obligation to book an appointment, so if you have any questions please feel free to contact me.
-I also kindly invite you to click on the link above to my website where you will find a lot more information.
+I am more then willing to have a chat about any aspects of counselling or concerns you may have without any obligation to book an appointment.
+I kindly invite you to click on the link to my website where you will find a lot more information.

 I feel very passionate about my work & deeply commit myself to offering you a sincere, caring, confidential & professional space.
 I aim to understand with true empathy, to listen without judgement and to use my skills to help you find a way forward with whatever problem or situation is causing you concern.
 I will not give advice, but will help you make your own choices, enabling you to talk freely, without fear of rejection, criticism or blame.